johanneshagspiel/functional-programming-scripts/README.md

 # Functional Programming Scripts

-This repository contains a number of scala scripts used to get familiar with the basics of functional programming.
+This repository contains a collection of Scala scripts used to get familiar with the basics of functional programming.

 ## Features